 After filing suit, the county retreated from its threats of criminal prosecution, allowed the client to protest without complying with the challenged ordinance, and ultimately paid $30,000 in settlement of the case.

-Attorneys Aaron D. Martin, Veronica L. Boyer and Jacob H. Kiessling represented the firm’s client in this action.
+Attorneys Aaron D. Martin, Veronica L. Morrison and Jacob H. Kiessling represented the firm’s client in this action.
 Mette, Evans & Woodside maintains an active practice protecting the constitutional rights of private citizens and entities.